Teacher(s)

 Evaluation methods

-To obtain credits for a UE, students must sit all parts of the examination relating to the UE (whether they relate to learning activities - AAs - or parts of courses).
+To obtain credits for a UE, students must sit all parts of the examination relating to the UE.

 Continuous formative assessment, compulsory attendance and active participation in the course

-For German-speaking students, the exam consists of a translation into German using MemoQ software.
+For German-speaking students, the Q1 30% exam consists of a translation into German using the MemoQ software.

-Machine translation of any kind is prohibited, unless explicitly authorised as part of an exercise or assessment.
+At this stage, machine translation is prohibited, unless explicitly authorised as part of an exercise or assessment.

 Other information